Optimizing Age-of-Information in Adversarial and Stochastic Environments: Acknowledgements

-This work is supported by the grant IND-417880 from Qualcomm, USA.
-The authors would like to thank Subhankar Banerjee, Arunabh Srivastava, and Krishna Jagannathan for the helpful discussions during the early stages of this work.
+This work is partially supported by the grant IND-417880 from Qualcomm, USA and a research grant from the Govt.\ of India under the Institutes of Eminence (IoE) initiative.
+The first author would like to thank his former students Subhankar Banerjee and Arunabh Srivastava for some useful discussions during the early stages of this work.